Finding A Charity

 In Canada, all registered charities will have a charitable registration number (it will look something like 123456789RR0001).
 To double check that an organization has charitable status, use the search tool on the Canada Revenue Agency website.

 Ensure your chosen charity provides services to people within your own community or city.
 Local charities that are part of a larger group or organization can be considered, but only if they have a chapter or branch in your community.
-Keep in mind that you have to be able to visit the charity, and that if someone hearing your presentation wanted to volunteer or access their services, it would need to be local to be accessible to them.
+Ask yourself, “If someone hearing this presentation wanted to volunteer or use the services of this charity, could they?”

 Some examples of charitable sectors that are not included in the YPI granting criteria are: